Root Canal Treatment Procedure

 A deep cavity can give bacteria access to the inner nerve bundle.
 A crack extending into the same region can create stress that will need additional care to relieve.
 In some cases, a significant infection may develop in your jaw without any symptoms at all.
-If Dr. Reese determines that the nerve won’t recover or infection is present, then root canal treatment may be suggested.
+If Dr. Reese and Dr. Harvey determine that the nerve won’t recover or infection is present, then root canal treatment may be suggested.

 Modern anesthetics provide powerful numbing for gentle removal of the inflamed nerve inside the tooth.
 The nerve canal undergoes disinfection and careful shaping, and a sealer fills the internal space.
 A filling or crown over the tooth helps return the tooth to its original condition.